-Most people get a standard total shoulder replacement.
+Some people get a standard total shoulder replacement.
 But reverse total shoulder replacement works better for people with large rotator cuff tears.
 If you have this type of injury, a standard shoulder replacement still might leave you with some pain and limited movement.
 A reverse total shoulder replacement usually improves these problems.
 After surgery, instead of using the rotator cuff to lift up your arm, you can use your deltoid muscle.
 This is a muscle that helps lift the arm up and away from the body.

 Healthcare providers also may advise the surgery to people who have already had a standard shoulder replacement for osteoarthritis or other reasons.
 These people may still have symptoms that a reverse total shoulder replacement can fix.

 How do I get ready for a reverse total shoulder replacement?